 This program offers SBA 7(a) loans of up to $250,000 through mission-based organizations that support small businesses in underserved markets.

-Perhaps even more appropriate for minority business owners is the SBA 8(a) Business Development program, which assists economically disadvantages entrepreneurs compete in the marketplace.
+Perhaps even more appropriate for minority business owners is the SBA 8(a) Business Development Program, which assists economically disadvantaged entrepreneurs so they can compete in the marketplace.

 The SBA guarantees several loans for a variety of reasons, including nonprofit microloans.

 Learn more about SBA Loans